Skip to Content

 Take cuttings in a similar way to softwood cuttings but the trick here is to take many more than you will need.

-This is the hardest type of cutting to get to root. (if they will do it at all!)
+This is the hardest type of cutting to root. (if they will do it at all!)

 Other methods of propagation